dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSSF/readme.txt

 "It does not support DMOs with zero inputs, multiple inputs, or zero outputs.
 (It does support DMOs with one input and multiple outputs.)"

 These are the limitations I'm working to overcome.
-Given that, c# can be used to write the majority of the filters that you are likely to need:
+With that, c# can be used to write the majority of the filters that you are likely to need:

 1) The easiest part of this to overcome was the part about zero outputs.
 I'm not quite sure